Obama’s Deputy Chief of Staff Alyssa Mastromonaco On Democratic Candidates.... & Bachelor In Paradise

 Serving from 2011-2014 in the Obama White House as Deputy Chief of Staff — the youngest woman to ever hold that position — Alyssa Mastromonaco ran the nomination of cabinet secretaries, the White House Military Office (i.e. anything pertaining to Camp David, Air Force One, or the White House grounds) and coordinated the President’s foreign visits, among other duties.
 She’s written two bestselling memoirs, Who Thought This Was A Good Idea? and this past March’s So Here’s the Thing.
-She’s also Senior Advisor to NARAL Pro-Choice America and a Contributing Editor at Marie Claire
+She’s also a Contributing Editor at Marie Claire.

 As serious and impressive as all that sounds (and is), Mastromonaco still has opinions on other stuff.
 Like My So-Called Life, Jared Leto, Frances McDormand (huge fan), Law & Order: SVU, lost ‘80s show Greatest American Hero, The Wire (never seen it)...and Bachelor in Paradise.